What are valid reasons for resigning from a job?

-Hybrid working – a combination of working from your usual place of work and working remotely – has become a priority and even non-negotiable for some workers who have been able to better accommodate childcare or caring responsibilities around their work.
+Flexible working, or hybrid working – a combination of working from your usual place of work and working remotely – has become a priority and even non-negotiable for some workers who have been able to better accommodate child care or caring responsibilities around their work.

 What to consider if you’re this close to handing in your notice